ten-protocol/go-ten/design/fast_finality.md

 #### Alternatives considered

-This approach was selected over a number of alternatives:
+This approach was selected over a number of alternatives.

-* _As above, but with `n` hosts all speaking to `m` enclaves_: The selected approach is simpler and more closely aligned to our current implementation (which assumes one enclave per host, and vice-versa)
+##### As above, but with `n` hosts all speaking to `m` enclaves

+The selected approach is simpler and more closely aligned to our current implementation (which assumes one enclave per host, and vice-versa).

+##### Having a single node that is restored from backup

+This approach has several downsides:

-* _Having a single node that is restored from backup_: Recovery would be much slower in this approach, as a governance action would be required to whitelist the new sequencer attestation in the management contract.
-Recovery of the latest light batches (those not contained in the backup) would also be dependent on requesting them from network peers, which would be more complicated than recovering them from specific, sequencer-operator controlled nodes.
+* Recovery would be much slower in this approach, as a governance action would be required to whitelist the new sequencer attestation in the management contract
+* The latest light batches (those not contained in the backup) would have to be recovered from network peers, which would be more complicated than recovering them from specific, sequencer-operator controlled nodes.
+In particular, we'd to handle the case of a node receiving a light batch from the crashed leader that they then fail to gossip out correctly; some mechanism would have to be provided to allow them to return to the non-forked light-batch chain (e.g. overwriting the light-batch chain if they receive another with greater height)
-  Finally, this approach is more difficult operationally (creation, storage and recreation from backups)
+* This approach is more difficult operationally (creation, storage and recreation from backups)

 ## Future work